yoasyo25/ruby-submissions/1605/module_4_assignments/scale-up-week-5/template-whiskey-tango.markdown

 ### Link to blog post(s)

-### Discuss: your experience doing PR reviews and getting PR feedback
+### Discuss: your experience doing PR reviews and getting PR feedback (links are nice)

+### Discuss: your experience doing blog reviews and getting feedback (links are nice)

 ### Discuss: your experience doing daily stand ups